ncatelli/ncatelli.github.io/content/posts/intro-to-iptables.md

-title = 'Intro to IPTables with Service-Based Firewalls' date = '2017-09-07' author = 'Nate Catelli' tags = ["networking", "iptables"] description = 'An introductory tutorial to simple firewalls with iptables.' draft = false
+title = 'Intro to IPTables with Service-Based Firewalls' date = '2017-09-07' author = 'Nate Catelli' summary = 'An introductory tutorial to simple firewalls with iptables.' tags = ['networking', 'iptables'] draft = false
 +++

-### Introduction
+## Introduction

 IPTables is a stateful firewall implemented via the netfilter kernel module.
 To many, learning iptables can be a daunting task, however when stuctured correctly an iptables firewall can be both simple to understand and easily automated.
 This tutorial will function as the first in a series of articles focused on firewalling with iptables.